Many Americans face major decisions as they age and consider retirement.

 Your life expectancy typically plays an important role in determining if your chosen withdrawal rate is going to be sustainable.
-Retirees who live longer will need their portfolios to last a longer period of time and should expect medical costs and other expenses to typically increase.
+Retirees who live longer, or retire early, will need their portfolios to last a longer period of time and should expect medical costs and other expenses to typically increase.

 What is the “4 Percent Rule?”

 The 4 Percent Rule for retirement is merely a guideline that financial professionals and retirees have used as a rule of thumb to help make retirement withdrawal calculations.
 The big question today is, in a low interest rate environment, is this rule still relevant?

 Prior to answering that, it’s important to remember that even, at best, the 4 Percent Rule is only a rule of thumb; it’s not a law!
 Each and every retiree’s plan could be slightly or greatly different.

 When interest rates were higher, this 4 Percent Rule might have been a good starting point because it tried to keep withdrawal rates reasonable.
 It also took into account that inflation will make things increase in cost as the year progresses.
 Having a starting point can be healthy, but it is not a replacement for creating a specific plan for your success!

 9 Considerations for Retirement Income Planning